-As much as i love breakfast, I never really feel like cooking in the morning.
+As much as I love breakfast, I never really feel like cooking in the morning.
 The great part about these is that there really isn’t much “cooking” that needs to be done: no standing over the stove, no measuring.
 Just throw them in the oven, set the timer, and a few minutes later you have a delicious breakfast.
 (If you can conjure the energy to cook a few slices of bacon, you’re really set!)

 Plus there’s something so beautiful about eggshells.
 They never fail to make me smile.
 Any day that starts with something so beautiful can never be bad.

-You’ll want to use a shallow dish to cook these.
-I like to use a quarter cup creme brulee ramekin, which just barely fits two eggs (I usually make one for myself and two for Shawn).
+You’ll want to use a shallow dish to bake these.
+I like to use a quarter cup creme brûlée ramekin, which just barely fits two eggs (I usually make one for myself and two for Shawn).
 I’ve tried making this in a deeper cocotte, but they take much longer to cook and the texture isn’t as nice.
 Cooking these eggs in shallow ramekins results in an egg with a texture somewhere between fried and poached.
 The edges get that crispy-fried goodness but, because the container keeps the white from spreading out too much, it stays soft and chewy like a poached egg.
 Too deep of a dish though, and you’re edges won’t get that nice crispness.

 The thicker white also keeps the yolk from running all over the place once it’s broken – if you’re into dipping your toast into your egg yolks, these will be right up your ally.
 You can also add fresh herbs to the egg before you bake it.
-My favorite is thyme, but basil or chives is also very good.
+My favorite is thyme, but basil or chives are also very good.
 The fresh herbs really take the egg to the next level and make your breakfast seem a lot more elegant than you would expect being that the recipe is so simple to make.
 Seriously, I almost feel likeI’m cheating when I make these.

-- 4 large eggs
+- 4 Large Eggs